dpoindexter/javascript_exercise/README.md

 * When the user has reached the start or end point, the photos should loop as a carousel would.
 * Please code the page according to industry best practices and organize the assets as you would if delivering it to a client to integrate (not necessarily to deploy).
 * Do not use *any* third-party JavaScript packages, libraries or utilities.
 The exercise must be your own original hand-written code.
-* Extra credit: write your javascript using OO
+* Extra credit: write your JavaScript using OO

 ![Wireframe](https://github.com/adamesque/javascript_exercise/raw/master/wireframe.png)